|Course Number||Course Title||CL||LAB||CR|

 The courses in the Early Childhood Education Advanced Certificate meet the training and education requirements for the State of NH Early Childhood Teacher Credential Level 4.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
 The Early Childhood Advanced Certificate program is available days and evenings.

-Day and evening students not currently working in child care will spend one and a half hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC), while taking early childhood classes and additional lab use fee applies.
+Day and evening students not currently working in child care will spend two hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC), while taking early childhood classes and additional lab use fee applies.
 These hours will be considered a component of class participation.
 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Students must complete this paperwork before they participate with the children at the CFDC.
 This paperwork may include:

 - a complete set of electronic fingerprints completed by the Department of Safety;